 Can be read as a stand alone, but reading Vampire's Claim first may enhance reader's experience.

-His name is Malachi, a Native American vampire who is a legend for his work with rehabilitating feline predators.
-With his primal understanding of the rules of survival, he is the fledglings’ last hope.
-But it is Elisa who is feeling the heat of his irresistible animal instincts.
-Even as Malachi struggles to control the children’s impulses, he opens himself up to his own, and discovers the desire to possess — and take.
+His name is Malachi, a Native American vampire who is a legend for his work rehabilitating feline predators.
+With his primal understanding of the rules of survival, he is the fledglings’ last hope—and the key to keeping Elisa from following them over the edge if they are past help.

 As Elisa got out of the plane, she looked for him, this Malachi.
 He was not a Region Master or even an overlord, so he bore no lord or ladyship title as did Lady Danny.
 Elisa decided she would use Mr. Malachi until he indicated otherwise.
 She wasn’t unhappy about Thomas’s presence with her, though.
 The weight he brought as Lady Lyssa’s human servant—Lady Lyssa being Region Master of the southern United States, as well as a consultant to the current Vampire Council and the last royal blood of the vampire clans—would be helpful, even knowing Thomas would not stay long from Lyssa’s side.
 Three days… She had to convince Malachi to let her stay, to convince Danny it was okay as well.